Monthly EC Skype Meeting

 Note from the Chair – (email@example.com is the best way to get in touch with Gloria, our special worker handling the meeting information on the WSO website.)
 Also, when you are a WSO representative, you attend a monthly conference call from the WSO and report that information back to your country.
 Also, you represent your country by voting at the ABC (Annual Business Conference) on a world level. firstname.lastname@example.org is the email address from the EC Chair, Majbrit.
 She would be happy to help new groups starting out with experience strength and hope on formats and growing meetings.

 Veronica – Zurich, Switzerland: the group started in May and has had an unofficial room since June.
 Around 3-6 members, they are still glad to get some support with the format, because it’s new for most everyone.
 It’s an English meeting, more like a beginner’s meeting.
 She would like to learn more about establishing a format and helping the group grow.
 The group is stable, which is definitely good.
 There is also an English group in Geneva, so it could be good to cooperate with that group as well.

 Jeffrey – Prague: they are a small group that meets every Friday.
 It ebbs and flows, a bit of a holding pattern in recent time.

 E. Old Business:

-The meeting closed with the Serenity Prayer.
+A motion to close the meeting was seconded, and the meeting was closed with the Serenity Prayer.